Jay-Idrees/UPenn-CyberSecurity-Cloud-Computing/Readme.md

 - Similarly adding multiple databases also increases the redundancy but increases **Attack Surface**
 - We can also add a `SIEM - Securty infromation and event management` before the log database.
 These perform realtime analysis of the log and other services of inrusion detection

+## Overall steps in Azure for configuring a secure cloud network for an organization

+1. Create a **resource group** (Red-Team)

+2. Create a **VNet**(RedTeamNet) and link it to the resource group(RedTeam)
+     - Specidy the IP address and subnet and disable the security options if you do not want to pay extra

+3. Setup a **network security group** (RedTeam-SG) - Add inboud security rule to block all traffic (deny)

+4. Add a new inbound **security rule** to configure the network security group just created - Block all traffic- This is the default deny rule that should get the highest priority (4096) - This is the default deny- Everything is blocked.
+We can also block all ports by specifying range like `0-65535`

+5. **At this point I have a VNet protected by the security group that blocks all traffic.
+No virtual machine is added yet, but the Goal is to create 3 machines in the same resource group**

+6. Set up cryptographic **SSH keys** to access cloud servers, Passwords are weak because they can be brute forced.
+This is called `ground up security`. key commands: `ssh-keygen`, Do not enter any password and press enter twice,`cat ~/.ssh/id_rsa.pub`- to view the key.

+7. So far I only have a VNet-no VM, Create a new Virtual Machine in Azure using +Add: Specify the resource group(Red-Team), Call this first VM **Jump-Box-Provisioner VM**.
+Be consistent with the region selected.
+I am on track to create 3 VMs - imp-these should share the same resource group and the region and the security group

+8. **Jump-Box-Provisioner VM settings**: Image: Ubuntu Server 18.04, Standard-B1s 1CPU and 1RAM (Jump-Box needs only 1 ram).
+Create a `username (RedAdmin)` and associate the SSH public key with it.
+Paste the public SSH key.
+I am not using password.
+Allow `SSH(22)` port for inbound. use advanced option for security group under the networking tab for custom configuration of the security group.
+You can also have the same username for all 3 machines

+9. Create **2 more VMs (Web-1, Web-2)**.
+Same Resource group, Same Region, Same Network Security Group.
+For the time being I will be using the same SSH key,later these will be replaced.
+For specification select "Standard-B1ms".
+Free Azure account only allows 4 virtual machines.
+The new VMs should have the same availability set.
+This is important so all the machines can be added to the load balancer later- Use the same availability set name.
+Select public IPs for these virtual machines as none.

+10. Create **Security group rule-Allow IP** to allow SSH connection to my current IP address.
+I can get my current IP from the [whatsmyi.org](whatsmyip.org)